Frequently Asked Questions

 Why breakfast cereals?

 Children see more advertising for breakfast cereals than for any other category of packaged food.
-Cereal companies spent more than $156 million promoting children's cereals just on television in 2008.
-They also market extensively using the internet, social media, packaging, and in-store promotions.
+Cereal companies spent $264 million to advertise children's cereals in 2011.
+They market extensively using TV, the Internet, social media, packaging, and in-store promotions.

 How did you objectively determine what makes a healthy cereal?